 Structural positioning is essential in these buildings.
 So, homeowners may have to install other features, such as shades or blinds.

 The costs associated with these structures are believed to be expensive.
-In fact, homeowners might have to invest lots of money.
+Homeowners might have to invest lots of money.
 However, in the long run, the invested money will return through energy-saving possibilities.

 4. Green Roofs

-When building roofs for a green building, there are different layers involved, which makes them heavier compared to the traditional roofs.
-These layers include drainage systems, water storage, insulation, roof support, the vegetation layer, and waterproofing membrane.
+When building roofs for a green building, there are different layers involved, which makes them heavier compared to traditional roofs.
+These layers include drainage systems, water storage, insulation, roof support, the vegetation layer, and a waterproofing membrane.

 5. Labor Law Requirements

 Because there are labor law compliance requirements that should be considered, homeowners are advised to seek help from professionals to avoid any issues or costly liabilities.

 To build a green structure, more time is needed because it is difficult to find the materials needed.
 In most cases, the clients end up delaying the construction.

-Green building is definitely something that everyone should take part in.
+Green building is something that everyone should take part in.
 This doesn’t mean you too have to rebuild your home completely.
 You can always start with a few changes within your home, such as cutting down your energy usage.
 This way, you save not only money; you will also make a huge impact on the environment.